MicroOS-Project/microOS/README.md

+## MicroOS

-Our attempt at creating an operating system like program for ESP32.
+Our attempt at creating an operating system like program for the [LilyGo T-Deck](https://lilygo.cc/products/t-deck) (Only that board officialy supported for now but we will add more soon).

-You will need to upload [this](https://github.com/russhughes/st7789_mpy) firmware to your device in order for it to work.

-If you would like to create one of these devices, contact me and I'll send instructions.

-<h3>TODO:</h3>

-ADD DOCUMENTATION.

-Make the screensaver appear in all pages.

-Fix settings menu bug after you go into the OS info menu and exit then exit again.

-If someone would like to create a circuit diagram for this, please do!
-If you do, just submit a pull request with it!
+We are currently working on switching to [LVGL](https://github.com/lvgl-micropython/lvgl_micropython) for our graphics driver so some of the commits we are going to be releasing will most likely be non-functional for a while.